Blériot XI: Design

-The Channel crossing
+Channel crossing

 The Blériot XI gained lasting fame on 25 July 1909, when Blériot crossed the English Channel from Calais to Dover, winning a £1,000 (equivalent to £115,000 in 2018) prize awarded by the Daily Mail.
 For several days, high winds had grounded Blériot and his rivals: Hubert Latham, who flew an Antoinette monoplane, and Count de Lambert, who brought two Wright biplanes.
 On 25 July, when the wind had dropped in the morning and the skies had cleared, Blériot took off at sunrise.
 Flying without the aid of a compass, he deviated to the east of his intended course, but, nonetheless, spotted the English coast to his left.
 Battling turbulent wind conditions, Blériot made a heavy "pancake" landing, nearly collapsing the undercarriage and shattering one blade of the propeller, but he was unhurt.
 The flight had taken 36.5 minutes and made Blériot a celebrity, instantly resulting in many orders for copies of his aircraft.

 The aircraft, which never flew again, was hurriedly repaired and put on display at Selfridges department store in London.
 It was later displayed outside the offices of the French newspaper Le Matin and eventually bought by the Musee des Arts et Metiers in Paris.